platypus85/pdsnd_github/README.md

 02/10/2018

 ### Project Title
-Programming for Data Science Nanodegree Program
+GitHub: Programming for Data Science Nanodegree Program

 ### Description
-Git repository with the project "Bikeshare" for the Programming for Data Science Nanodegree Program
+Git repository with the project "Bikeshare" for the Programming for Data Science Nanodegree Program.

 ### Files used
 - bikeshare.py